 During my customer service career, I have often heard the statement – “It doesn’t matter what I think, no one’s listening to what I have to say anyway.”
 More often than not, these words were verbalized by a front-line employee.
 It’s important to appreciate and listen to your front-line employees.
 Here are three reasons not to take them for granted.

-They Are the Face of the Company
+Front Line Employees Are the Face of the Company

 Whether face-to-face, on the phone, or via web chat with customers, front-line employees are the company to your customers!
 By the very nature of the position, front-line employees are able to provide invaluable insights into how customers really feel about your products/services.

-Remember to treat them in the same manner as they are required to treat the customer.
+Remember to treat front line employees in the same manner as they are required to treat the customer.
 Your willingness to do so sends the message that they are an important component of the organization.
 Sooner or later, it will be pretty easy to spot an unhappy employee – body language, voice tones, customer complaints, attendance, or all clues to employee morale.
 It’s important to keep morale high as happy employees create happy customers.

-They Have Solutions
+Front Line Employees Have Solutions